Code-Institute-Submissions/IgnazioSotgiu-original-crafts/README.md

 ## Deployment
 Original Crafts app was developed using gitpod.io workspace, using git push to push changes to the GitHub repository.
 The website is live in Heroku and automatic deployment from github is enabled.
+The static files and the media files are stored in AWS s3 bucket.
+Find the procedure to set up the AWS s3 bucket [here](./static/docs/s3_bucket_setup.md)

-This is the procedure to follow to deploy Original Crafts to Heroku:
+### This is the procedure to follow to deploy Original Crafts to Heroku:
 1. Go to gitpod.io original-crafts workspace and create a requirement.txt file.
 This contains the applications and dependencies required to run original-crafts.
 In the terminal enter the following command:
 pip3 freeze --local > requirements.txt
 1. Create a Procfile to tell Heroku which file runs the app, Enter in the terminal the following command: